Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021
+- A Bachelor’s Degree in Management, XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Relevant course: Market Research, Data Analysis and Consumer Behavior

 Experience:

-- Assisted with market research and data analysis for clients of various kinds
+- Assisted with market analysis and research for various clients

 - Volunteer, DEF Nonprofit, 2018-2020